DevGuyRash/git-hooks-runner-toolkit/docs/examples/watch-configured-actions.md

 - `GITHOOKS_WATCH_MARK_FILE=path` — records the hook name, triggers, and changed paths to `path` (relative paths live under the repo root).
 - `GITHOOKS_WATCH_PRESERVE_TMP=1` — retain temporary files for inspection.

+## Runtime Hints and Warnings

+- Missing config files trigger an info-level hint pointing at the centralized `config/` location and the hook exits 0 so you can wire in the sample YAML.
+- Using legacy `.githooks/watch-config*.{yml,yaml,json}` paths logs a warning recommending migration while still loading the rules.
+- YAML/JSON parse failures raise an error naming the offending file and direct you back to this guide.
+- Permission or sandbox errors when reading config bubble up with the failing path and suggest confirming whether the install is persistent or ephemeral.

 ## Requirements